clempat/home-ops/README.md

 I have as well on the workstation go-task, terraform, ansible and more installed.

 1. `task cluster:create` - Provide nodes on Proxmox
+2. `task cluster:deps` - Install necessary dependancies
-2. `task cluster:prepare` - Install needs for cluster and k3s
+3. `task cluster:Install` - Install needs for cluster and k3s
+4. `export KUBECONFIG=./kubeconfig`

+You can know check the nodes with `kubectl get nodes`